Vote — Feb 4, 2016 12:17 p.m.

 View All » (including bills from previous years)

-From Jan 2013 to Apr 2015, Bridenstine missed 15 of 1,365 roll call votes, which is 1.1%.
+From Jan 2013 to Feb 2016, Bridenstine missed 23 of 1,970 roll call votes, which is 1.2%.
 This is better than the median of 2.2% among the lifetime records of representatives currently serving.
+ProPublica has tracked 3 explanations for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: